 50th CUPMAC Conference Draws In-plants From Across Canada

-CUPMAC attendees at the opening session on Monday.
+CUPMAC attendees at the opening session.

 Frank Romano gave a presentation on printing's past, present and future.

 In-plant managers from McMaster University, Nipissing University and Simon Fraser University chat in between sessions.

 IPG Editor Bob Neubauer used IPG research to talk about trends in the in-plant industry.

 In 1995, print volume in North America reached its peak.
 Then along came the Internet.

 That was one of the interesting bits of information thrown out by Frank Romano on Monday in his entertaining presentation on printing's past, present and future, which kicked off the College and University Print Management Association of Canada (CUPMAC) conference.
 The group has been holding its 50th conference this week in Ottawa, Ontario, the capital city of Canada.